-Wall safes do have some disadvantages when compared to free standing safes.
+Wall safes have some disadvantages when compared to free standing safes.
 First, wall safes tend to be smaller and relatively shallow when compared to free standing safes.
-Second, wall safes are not as burglary or fire resistant as many higher-end free standing safes, such as Class B or Class C fire resistant composite safes.
+Second, wall safes are not as burglary or fire resistant as many higher-end free standing safes, such as Premium Fire/Burglary Safes.

 In recent years there have been several innovations in the design and construction of wall safes.
 The first is the introduction of the adjustable wall safe depth feature.
-Wall safes with this feature have a back wall that can be pushed back to accommodate a deeper wall stud allowing you to take advantage of the full depth of your wall.
-[See item# HW2070A or item# 1700, for example.]
-Another recent innovation is the introduction of 1-hour fire resistant wall safes.
-Although offering a good degree of fire protection, fire resistant wall safes tend to have a much larger depth dimension than traditional, non-fire resistant wall safes.
-For this reason, fire resistant wall safes are usually only installed in very deep walls and by contractors with the necessary installation expertise.
-The extra wall depth is needed to accommodate the fire resistant material built into the walls of the body of the safe.
+Wall safes with this feature have telescoping bolts on the sides that can be loosened to allow the back wall to expand to accommodate the full depth of your wall [See, for example, item# HW2070A or item# 1700] Another recent innovation is the introduction of Fire Resistant Wall Safes.
+Although these safes provide a fair amount of fire protection, they also tend to have a much larger depth dimension than traditional, non-fire resistant wall safes.
+For this reason, fire resistant wall safes are usually only installed in very deep walls or, more often, in walls that face a closet or stairwell where it is less problematic to have the back wall of the safe protrude through the rear side of the wall.
+These safes have a large depth dimension to accommodate the fire resistant material built into the walls of the body of the safe.
 There have been a couple other innovations in recent years, such as the introduction of wall safes with optional biometric locks [item# 9570], and, wall safes with push button mechanical locks [item# 1175].

 Wall safes are available with a wide variety of locking mechanisms.
 The most popular lock on wall safes is an electronic lock with a back-up key override.
-Commercial grade electronic locks, while costing more, are also an excellent choice and highly reliable lock option for a wall safe.
+Commercial grade electronic locks, while more expensive, are also an excellent choice and highly reliable lock option for wall safes.